mirceaulinic/salt-sproxy/docs/opts.rst

     Cache the collected Grains.
 Beware that this option overwrites the existing Grains.
-This may be helpful when using the ``salt-sproxy`` only, but may lead to unexpected results when running in a mixed environment.
+This may be helpful when using the ``salt-sproxy`` only, but may lead to unexpected results when running in :ref:`mixed-environments`.

 .. option:: --cache-pillar

     Cache the collected Pillar.
 Beware that this option overwrites the existing Pillar.
-This may be helpful when using the ``salt-sproxy`` only, but may lead to unexpected results when running in a mixed environment.
+This may be helpful when using the ``salt-sproxy`` only, but may lead to unexpected results when running in :ref:`mixed-environments`.

 .. option:: --no-cached-grains

-    Do not use the cached Grains (i.e., recollect regardless).
+    Do not use the cached Grains (i.e., always collect Grains).

 .. option:: --no-cached-pillar

-    Do not use the cached Pillar (i.e., recompile regardless).
+    Do not use the cached Pillar (i.e., always re-compile the Pillar).

 .. option:: --no-grains